Transcriptomics Services: RNA-Seq Data Analysis for Microbial and Host Transcriptomes

 Host–Microbe Interaction Studies

-Reveal how hosts and microbes influence each other at the gene expression level — a powerful extension of microbiome profiling.
+Reveal how hosts and microbes influence each other at the gene expression level — a powerful extension of microbiome analysis.

 Comparative Transcriptomics